WildPetScience/TestImageData/README.md

 # TestImageData
-Images used for testing the image processing algorithms
+Images used for testing the image processing algorithms.

+These test images are selected from the [http://changedetection.net/] dataset.